 3. Eat Healthy

-Robust immune system health depends significantly on a healthy diet full of fresh, organic fruits, and vegetables.
+Robust immune system health depends significantly on a healthy diet full of fresh, organic fruits and vegetables.
 In fact, a healthy diet is foundational for a healthy immune system, and the summer months are an ideal time to begin eating healthy.
 A nutrient-deficient diet, on the other hand, can cause your entire system to turn upside down, starting from a sluggish digestive system to a distressed elimination system—both of which can bring a healthy immune system down.
 Eliminate gluten, refined sugar, processed dairy, and most pre-packaged foods.
 Too much refined sugar can bring your immune system down and can ruin your health.
 Overconsumption of refined sugar is likely the most significant reason many people get sick around holidays.
 Cook at home with fresh and organic ingredients and try to eliminate dining out for a while.
 Many people find that removing gluten from their diet helps with weight loss as well as with other types of lifestyle health issues such as diabetes.
 Consuming green leafy vegetables every day is excellent for your immune system.
 Put a capful of organic raw apple cider in each glass of purified water that you drink throughout the day.
 Incorporate essential fatty acids into your diet.
 Eat as close to nature as possible.
-Drink pure, clean water, green tea, or prepare some of the organic fruit water recipes.
+Drink pure, clean spring water or distilled water and green tea, or prepare some of the organic fruit water recipes.

 DID YOU KNOW?
-Unlike antiviral drugs, green tea (camellia sinensis) seems to work by boosting the immune system, enhancing the proliferation and activity of gamma delta T cells, a type of immune cell that acts as “a first-line defense against infection.”
+Unlike antiviral drugs, green tea (Camellia sinensis) seems to work by boosting the immune system, enhancing the proliferation and activity of gamma delta T cells, a type of immune cell that acts as “a first-line defense against infection.”
 This Randomized, Double-Blind, Placebo-Controlled Study found that “Subjects who drank six cups of tea per day had up to a 15-fold increase in [infection-fighting] interferon-gamma production in as little as one week.”

 4. Vitamin D3 Level

 There’s convincing evidence that indicates optimizing your vitamin D level can lessen your risk of COVID-19 as well as other viral infections such as the seasonal flu.
 The optimum time to work on your D3 level is during the summer months.
 I advise getting your levels checked before beginning supplementation and then again at 4-6 months.
 The best way to bring up your levels and keep your levels optimum is to get out in the sun for at least 30 minutes each day.
-If you are unable to get sun every day as well as during the winter months, consider taking an organic Vitamin D3 supplement such as Suntrex D3.
+If you are unable to get sun every day as well as during the winter months, consider taking an organic Vitamin D3 supplement such as Organic Vitamin D3.
 Most people need at least 2000 – 5000 IU per day, more for those fighting illness.

 5. High-Quality Probiotics

 When you consider the fact that 70% of your immune system dwells in your gut, perpetuating a balance of probiotic bacteria (good bacteria) becomes necessary in elevating your immune defenses.
 The good bacteria in your gut, known as probiotics, have the responsibility of supporting digestion, fighting against harmful organisms, and keeping your immune system health in check.
 One particular probiotic strain, Brevibacillus laterosporus (B. laterosporus), attacks yeast and fungus such as Candida.
 Candida albicans overgrowth can cause yeast infections, brain fog, fatigue, and other unpleasant health issues.
-Using B. laterosporus can help to reset the gut balance, and allows the helpful and friendly bacteria strains to take back over.
+Using B. laterosporus can help to reset the gut balance and allows the helpful and friendly bacteria strains to take back over.
 I highly suggest using a spore-bearing probiotic such as Latero-Flora taken at night before bed.

 Enzymes aid in digesting food, transporting nutrients, carrying away toxic wastes, purifying the blood, and the conversion of protein.
 On a larger scale, enzymes also slow the aging process and support our body’s wellness and homeostasis.
 Though our body produces enzymes naturally, our natural enzyme production begins to decline after age 25.
 As we age, our body produces fewer enzymes, and eventually, we may become enzyme deficient.
 At this point, many people begin to notice the effects of aging, including joint pain and circulatory problems, slower injury and wound healing, and increased internal inflammation and disease.
 In terms of healthy immune system function, enzymes are vital.
 White blood cells are especially rich in enzymes, which help them to digest and destroy any foreign organisms – such as viruses and bacteria that try to harm our bodies.
 Every day, millions of enzymes within our bodies help to renew, sustain, and protect us, making them very necessary for a healthy immune system.